To ring in the new year I have compiled a list of the top

 Apsan Mountain isn't the tallest mountain in the city, but it is one of the top attractions.
 It offers dozens of sceneries like a pine cone forest, rope trails, a dinosaur-themed path, and a cable-car leading to a panoramic view of the city.
 Whether you’re on a date or by yourself, the observatory deck is perfect all year round, especially at night time.

 11. Ok Yeon Lake/Song-hae Park

-This lake park named after famous MC Song-hae has gone through so many renovations over the years that it is now one of the best recent attractions.
-You’ll easily spend a couple of hours here between walking the planks, going trekking, resting near the windmill, or admiring the petrified wood.
+This park on Okyeon Lake named after famous MC Song-hae, has gone through so many renovations over the years that it is now one of the best recent attractions.
+You’ll easily spend a couple of hours here between walking the bridges, going trekking, resting near the windmill, or admiring the petrified wood.
 And the huge water wheel is one of a kind!!

 12. Daegu National Museum